arup-group/elara/README.md

 * [What does the name mean?](https://github.com/arup-group/elara#what-does-the-name-mean)

 ## Introduction
-Elara uses a Command Line Interface (CLI), but within this interface you can choose to run elara via a config or purely through the CLI.
-The CLI is preferred for producing single outputs, whereas the config can handle big batches of outputs in one go.
+Elara uses a Command Line Interface (CLI), within this interface you can choose to run elara via a [config](https://github.com/arup-group/elara#configuration) or purely through the [CLI](https://github.com/arup-group/elara#command-line-reference).
+The CLI is preferred for producing single outputs, for example to extract vehicle kms, whereas using a config can handle big batches of outputs in one go.
 So if you are after a quick output - best to use the CLI, whereas if you need a large output and/or reproducibility, a config is preferred.

 The CLI and configs share naming conventions and structure so we recommend reading about both below.

+Also note that elara is often used within simulation pipelines [ie BitSim](https://github.com/arup-group/bitsim).
+In which case it is typically run using a config.

 ## Installation
 Clone or download this repository.
 Once available locally, navigate to the folder and run: